 This document defines the activities and associated standards for Eye Care Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers) and has been updated to replace the first ECLO Framework (and turquoise book) published in 2014.

 The following good practice guidelines for Eye Clinic Liaison Officers (ECLOs) have been developed to support ECLOs to deliver consistent and good quality support:

 The Royal College of Ophthalmologists and the VISION 2020 UK Dementia and Sight Loss Committee have developed a quality standard to help eye clinics and ophthalmology departments provide high quality care for patients with dementia.

-These referral guidelines have been designed for ECLOs to share with medical professionals, clinical staff, GPs, Optometrists and Nurses (but not clients / service users) to spread the word about who might benefit from a referral to the ECLO service.
-There is a A4 leaflet (double sided), A3 poster and there is space on the leaflet for the ECLO to add their contact details.
+These referral guidelines have been designed for ECLOs to share with medical professionals, clinical staff, GPs, Optometrists and Nurses (but not clients/service users) to spread the word about who might benefit from a referral to the ECLO service.
+There are A3, A4 and A5 versions, with space for the ECLO to add their contact details.